smurfix/range_set/docs/source/main.rst

 * You can add or remove single values as well as ``(start, end)`` tuples.

-* There is no FrozenConSet class.
+* There is no FrozenRangeSet class.

 * You can only store integers.